English as a Second Language Program

 For information about enrolling in a ESL program at the ADED, please contact the Guidance Center at 661-949-0936.

-You must register and attend an Orientation class held every three weeks and then you can enter and start an ESL leveled class the following week after Orientation.
+There is NO online registration for this program.
+To register, you must register and attend an Orientation class held every three weeks and then you can enter and start an ESL leveled class the following week after Orientation.
 Space is limited (first 20 people in line), so please arrive on time to the Registration/Orientation class and no children please.
 First day of registration will take 3 hours to complete.

 Orientation class times are 9:00AM Palmdale and 8:30AM Lancaster, 5:00PM for both evening sessions in Lancaster and Palmdale.
 During the orientation course, you will take an English assessment test and learn how to use the BurlingtonEnglish.com computer program.